determinedbadger/WAV-file-operations/README.md

-A Python script to trim the tail(end) of a WAV audio file upto specified time from the start.
+A Python script to segment a WAV file according to a timestamps list.
+The script scrapes the specified folder for wav files to operate on.
 The script works as follows -

-1. Specify the directory where the WAV files are located.
+1. Specify the directory to scrape the wave files from.
+2. Specify the timestamps to segment with as a list - 't'
+3. Segmented files are stored into a subdirectory of the specified folder named 'auto_trimmed'

+There are two inputs needed -
+1. dir = directory to scrape the wav files from
-2. It will pickup only the wav files
+2. t = timestamps to split teh wav files with
-3. Store the trimmed files in another directory within the directory specified called "auto_trimmed"

-At the moment, the script has been specified to trim upto 10secs from start, you can change it by editing the 't' variable